 - Obtain professional liability insurance from a source such at the California Teachers Association (recommended)

-There is a mandatory preliminary meeting each fall and each spring for students applying to student teach during the following semester.
+There is a mandatory preliminary meeting each fall and each spring for students advancing to full time student teach during the following semester.
 The dates for these meetings are mid-October for Spring student teaching and mid-March for fall student teaching, and are announced three to four weeks before the meeting.
-Access to the application for student teaching are obtained from the director of field experiences at that meeting.

 Student teacher placements are made within most San Diego County school districts.
 Placement preferences are taken into consideration, but cannot always be honored.
 The most important consideration in the placement process is providing experiences with competent, professional cooperating teachers in school settings that will support student learning.
 Students receive their placements at a mandatory placement meeting the week before student teaching begins.

 Please note that special education internships and student teaching have additional requirements.
 You should contact Dr. Helene Mandell at (619) 260-7817 for more information.
-Student teaching guidelines are detailed in the special education student teaching guide.
+Student teaching guidelines are detailed in the special education supplement.

 Student teachers are required to attend all student teaching seminars.
 The exact dates of these seminars will be provided at the beginning of the semester.

 Student teaching is a full-time experience that lasts for one semester.
 The length of a semester matches the calendar of the district not the university.
 The university supervisor is the link for both the student teacher and the co-operating teacher with the university.
 The supervisor makes formal observations throughout the semester, providing feedback and formative evaluation, and, with the co-operating teacher, prepares and conducts midterm and final evaluations.